April 24, 2019

 In the case of the property market, there appear to be two events that will change the climate in which they operate.
 One is the sheer number of freelance and ‘gig economy’ workers, who now outnumber those employed in the public sector in the UK.
 The other, more significantly, is the increased use of space as a service by larger organisations who are also attracted by the agility of coworking space.
 As Dror Poleg points out in this excellent piece, there is reason to suppose that the original concept of coworking is already evolving into something rather different.

-I attended the Corenet Global Summit in Madrid two weeks ago, and confirmed a suspicion that the property market is still coming to terms with the shift in focus away from buildings and towards people.
+I attended the Corenet Global Summit in Madrid last year, and confirmed a suspicion that the property market is still coming to terms with the shift in focus away from buildings and towards people.
 Coworking is just one manifestation of this shift and it seems that occupiers are one step ahead.
+Anna King raises similar points about the way talk at major commercial property events has shifted away from transactions and towards workplace issues.

 One of the first major firms to have taken out a large amount of coworking space for its staff is IBM whose commercial turnaround in the 1990s was chronicled by then CEO Louis Gerstner in his 2003 memoir Who Says Elephants Can’t Dance?
 It’s the sort of question to which the coworking providers would like to provide an answer.